QUESTION. Is it permissible to serve alcohol at HOA sponsored events?

 Every person who sells, furnishes, gives, or causes to be sold, furnished, or given away, any alcoholic beverage to any habitual or common drunkard or to any obviously intoxicated person is guilty of a misdemeanor.
 (Bus. & Prof. Code §25602(a).)

-Common Sense Precautions.
+Recommendations.
+If the association is sued, it may ultimately avoid liability but it will have to endure the litigation.
+It is better to avoid the problem altogether by limiting the alcohol to beer and wine and not allowing guests to consume too much.
 Whenever the association is serving alcohol at an event, the board should take some sensible precautions to minimize potential liability.
 Some of those precautions include:

 - make the premises safe,

-- do not serve minors,
+- do not charge admission,

-- stop serving alcohol well in advance of the event's ending time, and
+- stop serving alcohol well in advance of the event's ending time,

 ASSISTANCE: Associations needing legal assistance can contact us.
 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter.